aloktiwari123/Vlabs_Round-0/pedagogy/README(pedagogy).md

 <a name="LO"></a>
 #### 1. Focus Area : Experimentation and Data Analysis
-a) The students will know the concept modulation (DSB-SSB).
+a) The students will know the concept modulation (DSB-SSB).<br>
-b) They will learn how to determine its modulation factor.
+b) They will learn how to determine its modulation factor.<br>
-c) They will learn how to determine its total power.
+c) They will learn how to determine its total power.<br>
-d) They will come to know about the circuits and the formulas used in the DSB-SSB modulation.
+d) They will come to know about the circuits and the formulas used in the DSB-SSB modulation.<br>

 <br/>
 <div align="right">